 Applying after the 180-day deadline

-The 180-day window from your final marks is absolute.
-Missing it means losing your PGWP eligibility permanently.
+The 180-day window from your final marks is a strict deadline, and missing it usually means losing PGWP eligibility.
+In limited situations IRCC may accept a late application or you may be able to restore status within 90 days, but you should not rely on those exceptions.
 Set a calendar reminder the day you receive final grades.

 Applying after your study permit expired